 2. Transfer the Oreo mixture to a springform pan and distribute evenly with a spatula.
-Use a large glass or measuring cup to press the mixture to the pan and create a firm crust.
-Chill for a few minutes in the freezer while the oven reaches 350F then bake for about 10 minutes.
+Use a large glass or measuring cup to press the mixture into the bottom of the pan and create a firm crust.
+Chill the crust for a few minutes in the freezer while the oven reaches 350ºF, then bake for about 10 minutes.
 Remove and set aside.

-3. Chop about 12 Oreos into quarters or just give them a rough chop.
-Crush another 12-16 Oreos in your processor or a large bag and set aside.
+3. Chop about 12 Oreos into quarters, or just give them a rough chop.
+Crush another 12-16 Oreos in your food processor or a large bag and set aside.

-4. Add the room temperature cream cheese, and sugar to the bowl of your stand mixer fitter with a whisk then sift in the three tablespoons of flour.
+4. Add the room-temperature cream cheese and sugar to the bowl of your stand mixer fitter with a whisk, then sift in the three tablespoons of flour.
 Beat until smooth.
-You can make the batter with an electric hand mixer instead, just make sure to use a large bowl so things don’t become precarious.
+You can make the batter with a hand electric mixer instead; just make sure to use a large bowl so things don’t become precarious.

 7. Add the eggs and yolk one at a time while the mixer is running on a medium speed then pour in the vanilla extract.
 Beat until smooth.
 Vanilla is optional here, if you love the flavor add it in but you can totally skip is as the Oreos have a big note of chocolate, which may mask the vanilla.